Roy Farran: North Africa and Crete

 Farran was posted on attachment to the 3rd The King's Own Hussars, which was serving in the North African Campaign at the time, and joined the regiment just in time for the beginning of Operation Compass.
 This was a British offensive against Italian forces in North Africa, which began in December 1940, and participated in the Battle of Sidi Barrani.
 In the aftermath of one battle, he was detailed to supervise a burial party and came across a damaged Italian tank, its entire crew dead; unable to recover the bodies, Farran set the tank's petrol tank on fire.
 After Operation Compass came to an end, the Hussars were transferred to the island of Crete, to reinforce the British and Commonwealth forces that were stationed there after their retreat from Greece.
 Farran was attached to the regiment's 'C' Squadron, which was located several miles west of Canea when the Germans began their invasion of Crete on 20 May 1941.
 Farran was ordered to take a troop of tanks and block a road that led from the village of Galatas, and shortly afterwards sighted and killed a number of German troops escorting a group of 40 captured hospital patients.
 The troop came under attack from Stukas and well-hidden ground forces.
-Returning from this mission Farran's troop encountered several Germans who attempted to surrender; he ordered them shot, later writing that the incident occurred in the heat of the moment.
+Returning from this mission, Farran's troop encountered five Germans who attempted to surrender; he ordered them shot.
+Three of the Germans were killed, while the other two managed to escape.
+Farran later wrote that the incident occurred in the heat of the moment.
 On 21 May, the 10th Infantry Brigade launched a successful assault on Cemetery Hill, in which Farran participated.
 German forces were eventually able to break through the British and Commonwealth positions around Galatas, and Farran was part of a counter-attack in an attempt to retake the village.
 He protested about the unsuitability of his light tanks for the task but was told that no heavy tanks were left.
 Farran later wrote of his guilt at allowing the dangerous lead position to be taken by a subordinate -"I did not care for orders when it suited me, but this time I had chosen to obey them because I knew that I would be killed if I did not.
 I should have been in that leading tank.
 Instead, there was Skedgewell dead and his pretty young wife waiting at home.
 I felt as if I had murdered him."
 During the action he was wounded in the right arm and both of his legs, and as a result he was captured by German forces.
 It was at this time that he was awarded the Military Cross, for gallantry during his service in Crete.